-When it comes to Intellectual Property, it is what you do with it that counts.
+When it comes to Trade Mark Law, it is what you do with it that counts.
 Whether you are enjoying it as a collector of art, protecting your own artworks as valuable pieces of personal property, identifying, protecting and utilising IP as a commercial asset, or using the IP of others as a licensee or franchisee, it pays to understand your rights and obligations.

 - Personal Ownership Advice – Is your interest in IP purely personal, for pleasure and not profit?

 - Ownership Issues – Who owns your IP now?
 Who will own it in the future?
 Will you require a Trust?

 - Commercial Trademark Ownership – Does your business require brand names, trademarks, or other registrable forms of IP such as patents?

 - Cost-Effective IP Protection – What do you need to build an IP Protection that is cost-efficient?